grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

                 value: dev-.*
 ```

-In the above, we first include all spans which have a `resource.location` that
+The above example first includes all spans which have a `resource.location` that
 begins with `eu-` with the `include` statement, and then `exclude` those with
 begin with `dev-`.
-In this way, a flexible approach to filtering can be
+In this way, you can create a flexible approach to filtering to store
-achieved to store only those metrics which are important.
+only those metrics which are important.

 Additionally, when multiple filter policies are are used, any policy that is
 matched results in the span being included in the metric export.